— ◆ —

 Let them talk.

 Read this prompt to the client, then stop.
 Do not ask a follow-up.
 Do not fill the silence.
-What they say first tells you more than any direct question will.

 Say this to the client — word for word